 Lingayen Cove was iconic.
 And the countless times I’ve seen people going to Jomalig with this view in their backgrounds?
 I can’t recall.
 Locals call it “Little Batanes” but damn, it was a different flavor.
 Though I know I haven’t been and seen Batanes yet.
 But this place was hell one of a beauty!
 I wanted to spend the rest of the day here.
 I was proposing it.
 So I just joked to my friends, the waves are similar to Hawaii!
 Even though I haven’t been there as well.

 And then we drove to what they call Little Boracay of Jomalig, the beach has a whiter sand compared to other beaches in the island and has a wonderful tropical vibe so I sat down there and think when will be the next time I’ll be in Boracay.
 I hella miss Boracay, anyone else?

 My friend who has been irritated, bought fresh buko juice in the hopes to refresh her mind.
 But lol maybe nothing has changed?

-Disclaimer: I am not supporting using single-use-plastic straws, okay?
-Those are bad for our environment, for the ocean and for the turtles!
+Disclaimer: I am not supporting using single-use-plastic straws anymore, okay?
+Those are bad for our environment, for the ocean and for the turtles.